Drayyblacc/loverunning/README.md

 ### Languages Used

-HTML, CSS and Javascript for the go back to top button was used to create this website.
+HTML and CSS was used to create this website.

 ### Frameworks, Libraries & Programs Used